How to analyze landing pages: the four signals beyond bounce rate

 The four signals to read first

-Instead of opening a landing-page report with bounce rate, read these four signals in order.
-The first three give you a picture of how visitors actually behaved on the page.
-The fourth tells you whether the traffic the page received was the right traffic at all.
+So stop opening a landing-page report with bounce rate.
+Read these four signals instead, in this order.
+The first three tell you how visitors behaved once they were on the page.
+The fourth tells you whether the page got the right visitors in the first place.

 THE FOUR SIGNALS